xapian/xapian-docsprint/howtos/spelling.rst

 Backend Support
 ---------------

 Currently spelling correction is supported for chert, and brass databases.
-It works with a single database or multiple databases (use Database::add_database() as usual).
+It works with a single database or multiple databases (use :xapian-method:`Database::add_database()` as usual).
 We've no plans to support it for the InMemory backend, but we do intend to support it for the remote backend in the future.

 Prefixed Terms
 --------------